Multiproject-EJ/FinishThatStory.com/README.md

     _Status notes:_
   - 🟡 Header includes responsive navigation with locale switcher, theme toggle, and placeholder auth actions.
 Mobile drawer and desktop layout now consistent with app gradient shell.
   - 🆕 Navigation highlights the new story composer workspace so builders can jump directly into content creation flows.
+  - 🆕 Device-adaptive layouts now plan for a widescreen theater mode on desktop and a swipe-driven feed for mobile so navigation patterns flex with each device class.
 - [ ] 🟡 **Core pages**
   - Homepage with trending/new/categories carousels.
   - Story detail page showing chapters, stats, and community interactions.